adhikarirsr/adhikarirsr.github.io/_projects/1_project.md

 ## A Personal Journey

-The catalyst for this project came from a devastating family emergency.
+The catalyst for this project arose from a devastating family emergency.
 My aunt was found unconscious in her bedroom and was rushed to the Tribhuvan University Teaching Hospital (TUTH).
-She was immediately transferred to ICU:B, where she would spend the next 39 days.
-She never talked and I only saw her unconcious.
-I don't even know if she fought for her life.
-To be honest I don't know if she had her in to fight or she knew that she had to fight and for what.
-She tragically passed away.
+She was immediately transferred to the ICU, where she would spend the next 39 days.
+During that time, I was unable to speak with her, as she remained unconscious.
+I don’t even know if she fought for her life.
+To be honest, I’m uncertain whether she had the will to fight or if she understood that she needed to.
+Tragically, she passed away.

 ## The Challenge

-During those anxiety-filled days in the ICU, our family faced dual challenges: the emotional burden of watching a loved one in critical care and the frustrating struggle to understand her medical condition.
-While we eventually discovered that her medical records were accessible through merodoctor.com, the data was only available in PDF format—static, difficult to analyze, and challenging to track over time.
+During the anxiety-filled days in the ICU, our family faced two significant challenges: the emotional burden of watching a loved one in critical care and the frustrating struggle to understand her medical condition.
+Eventually, we discovered that her medical records could be accessed through [merodoctor.com](https://labreport.merodoctor.com/).
+However, the data was only available in PDF format—static, difficult to analyze, and challenging to track over time.

-This experience illuminated a critical gap in our healthcare system: despite having access to sophisticated medical tests and monitoring, the ability to meaningfully track and understand these results over time remains a significant challenge for both families and healthcare providers.
+This experience highlighted a critical gap in our healthcare system: despite having access to advanced medical tests and monitoring, the ability to meaningfully track and understand these results over time remains a significant challenge for both families and healthcare providers.

-The experience revealed a clear need for better tools to interpret and analyze medical data.
-By leveraging the power of Large Language Models (LLMs), I was able to code up a this tool.
+Our situation underscored the need for better tools to interpret and analyze medical data.
+By leveraging the power of Large Language Models (LLMs), I was able to develop a tool that aimed to address this issue.

 ## The Solution